levibostian/pyInteractiveTesting/README.md

 # lines beginning with # are comments.
 # Enter one value per line per input() statement to send to script.
 # Separate sets of input statements with a blank line.
+# function calls are in format => :funcName(arg1, arg2) and must be separated by new lines.
 5
 try this text!
 65.7